Hays sees earnings at top end of forecast range

-LONDON British staff recruitment firm Hays Plc (HAYS.L) said it expected earnings this year at the top end of the range of analyst forecasts, after seeing growth in the UK for the first time in around two years.
+LONDON, April 11 British staff recruitment firm Hays Plc said it expected earnings this year at the top end of the range of analyst forecasts, after seeing growth in the UK for the first time in around two years.

 Finance Director Paul Venables said modest sequential growth in the UK was driven by strong performances in construction in Yorkshire and Scotland, along with jobs such as accounting and finance in southern England.